react-native-community/react-native-template-typescript/README.md

 The React Native CLI will do everything just as without a template and afterwards overwrite the files with the ones from this template.
 This means you don't have to worry about incompatibility issues with later React Native upgrades.

+## :hearts: Contributing

+Contributions are of course very welcome.
+Please try to stay consistent with the other files I've created.